A damaged fishing boat, the Venture H, sank off Deadtree Point last Tuesday while under tow to Queen Charlotte behind the Coast Guard ship Tanu.

 Then they began a long, slow tow back to the Queen Charlotte dock behind the Tanu.
 Julian stayed on board to maintain the pumps, and Raven took over around 4 a.m.

-Unfortunately, by the time they rounded the bar north of Sandspit, calm weather had given way to strong southeast winds.
+Unfortunately, by the time they rounded the bar north of Sandspit, calm weather gave way to strong southeast winds.

 “Coming around the bar there, we took some water over the side and it got into the hold,” Julian said.
 “It swamped all three pumps.”